-The Company's shareholders and Board of Directors approved of employee option plans from 2014 to 2023 in order to provide incentives and rewards to the Company's employees, directors, consultants and senior management (the "Option Plans").
-As of December 31, 2023, the Company authorized 3,200,000 share options under the Option Plan.
+The Company's shareholders and Board of Directors approved of employee option plans from 2014 to 2024 in order to provide incentives and rewards to the Company's employees, directors, consultants and senior management (the "Option Plans").
+As of December 31, 2024, the Company authorized 5,200,000 share options under the Option Plan.
 Share options awarded under the Option Plan are typically vested based on the service conditions up to four years agreed with each of the participants in their grant letters, with exercise prices ranging from nominal consideration to US\$9.06.
 In addition, the share options can only be exercised and converted into shares upon the completion of Company's qualified IPO and exercise event which is a public offering or other form of listing ("Exercise Event"), whichever is earlier, except for the modifications made in 2023 for two senior management members and 14,586 share options granted to one senior management member in 2023.
 Each share option has a contractual life of 10 years.

 In connection with the acquisition of the 51% equity interest of Lishang in May 2022, the Company may be required to grant share options to Ms. Chen Di and two other her nominee shareholders ("the Lishang Seller") at the end of each performance period, adjusted based on the achievement of Lishang's revenue, gross profit and net profit for each of the four performance periods during May 1, 2022 to December 31, 2024, over the target performance.
 If the IPO does not occur by January 1, 2024, the Company is obliged to pay RMB3.5 million cash corresponding to 30,984 share options out of the total base number of 43,936 share options to be issued for the third performance period.
 If the IPO does not occur by January 1, 2025, the Company is obligated to deliver a fixed amount of RMB12.4 million cash in addition to the previous payment of RMB3.5 million, with all previously issued share options, if any, cancelled.
 In August 2023, the Company issued 16,972 share options to the Lishang Seller, based on the actual performances of Lishang for the first two performance periods up to December 31, 2022.
-As the Lishang Seller is required to continuously provide services to Lishang for no less than three years after the acquisition, and as the Company is obligated to deliver cash unless an IPO takes place, these share-based arrangements are accounted for as liability-classified award and were amortized over the service period of the Lishang Seller based on the cash amount to be paid the IPO does not occur.
-The compensation cost recognized in connection with this liability-classified award for the years ended December 31, 2022 and 2023 amounted to RMB4,162,222 and RMB10,405,554 respectively and was recognised as non- current liabilities.
+As the Lishang Seller is required to continuously provide services to Lishang for no less than three years after the acquisition, and as the Company is obligated to deliver cash unless an IPO takes place, these share-based arrangements are accounted for as liability-classified award for the years ended December 31, 2023 and 2024 amounted to RMB10,405,554 respectively and was recognised as non-current liabilities.

 As the IPO occurred in November 2023, the Company is not required to pay RMB3.5 million or RMB12.4 million any more.
 All share options will be settled in shares based on the actual performance during the performance periods.
-As of December 31, 2023, the Company has issued 271,549 share options to the Lishang Seller.
+As of December 31, 2024, the Company has issued 271,549 share options to the Lishang Seller.

-A summary of the share-based compensation activities for the years ended December 31, 2022 and 2023 is presented below:
+A summary of the share-based compensation activities for the years ended December 31, 2023 and 2024 is presented below: